connortomaka/connortomaka.github.io/_pages/about.md

 ---
 Greetings!
 ======
-I am a researcher and writer currently working in Exometbolomics at Lawrence Berkeley National Laboratory.
-I also work in a leaf venation laboratory at UC Berkeley.
-I also co-organize a applied math and philosophy of science conference series with mathematician and graduate student Eric Schmid.
-I like biking and music!
+Computational microbial ecologist using ecological theory and experimental biochemistry to understand resource competition, trait-based modeling, and molecular-scale inter-species interactions in microbial communities.
+Currently based at the Environmental Genomics and Systems Biology Division and Joint Genome Institute at Lawrence Berkeley National Laboratory.
+I also organize and moderate conferences on  applied math, computer science and philosophy of science.
+I publish writings and music in my spare time.

 Drop me a line via email if you want to connect!
 \